moamen1358/attendance-cv/METHODOLOGY.md

 This document presents a comprehensive methodology for the development and implementation of an Advanced Intelligent Face Recognition-Based University Attendance Management System.
 The system integrates cutting-edge computer vision technologies, automated hardware control, and sophisticated database management to provide a fully automated, accurate, and scalable solution for academic attendance tracking.

-The system employs a novel multi-stage approach utilizing variable zoom cameras, AI-powered face detection (VionAgent), Arduino-controlled pan-tilt mechanisms, and advanced face recognition algorithms to achieve unprecedented accuracy and automation in attendance management.
+The system employs a novel multi-stage approach utilizing variable zoom cameras, custom face detection scripts, Arduino-controlled pan-tilt mechanisms, and advanced face recognition algorithms to achieve unprecedented accuracy and automation in attendance management.

 ---